-The people in my house get really excited when they know that Sausage, Green Bean, and Potato Casserole is on the menu!
+The people in my house get excited when they know that Sausage, Green beans, and Potato Casserole are on the menu!
 It is one of our absolute favorite comfort meals.
 Not only is it delicious, but it is extremely easy to throw together and after a few initial steps, it all cooks in one dish.
-You can actually put this together the night before or earlier in the day, ready to bake later on.
+You can put this together the night before or earlier in the day, ready to bake later on.
 So, this is also a great make-ahead supper!

 Moreover, it combines two of the most loved ingredients: potatoes and sausages (also, as you’ll see in the next rows, you can always replace the sausages with other meat types).
 So, this recipe will be a perfect way to make your little ones eat their green beans considering they are mixed with some of the most delicious ingredients.